jliahut/E02a-Control-Structures/README.md

 It saved it as an input substitute

 - Open main02.py.
 Before running it, describe how this is different than main01.py.
+Python will record the string entered as an input, and it will display onto the next line.

 - What do you think the color = input() will do?
+The string you entered will equal color

   - Run the program in the terminal and answer the question.
 Did the program do what you expected?
+Yes

 - Open main03.py.
-Before running it, describe how this is different than main02.py.
+Before it, describe how this is different than main02.py.
+When you enter its favorite color right, it will display corrext on the next line.
+Whenever the input is wrong, it will display Sorry, try again. on the next line.

   - What is happening on lines 9–12?

   - Why are lines 10 and 12 indented?
   - Run the program and answer the question.
 What happens if you don’t capitalize Red?
   - What does this tell you about "color"?